Richmond, Tasmania: History

 The name given to the region was the Coal River district.
 Lieutenant-Governor William Sorell was the first to take steps to form a town and later he took up land there himself.
 The Land Commissioners surveyed land for a township in the mid 1820s.

 James Backhouse reported Richmond had a court house, a gaol, a windmill and about thirty houses by 1832.
 Backhouse visited the town again in February 1834 and reported Richmond had nearly doubled in size.
-The court house was built in 1825-26 and the northern part of the gaol in 1825.
+The court house was built in 1825–26 and the northern part of the gaol in 1825.
 Richmond Post Office opened on 1 June 1832.
 Richmond bridge was built in 1823, using convict labour, and is known as the largest stone span bridge in Australia.

 The foundation stone for St Luke's was laid on 3 February 1834 by Governor Arthur and it is considered one of the finest churches designed by John Lee Archer.

+Low-grade coal was found, on the bank of the Coal River downstream, from the later site of Richmond, by the colonial surveyor, James Meehan, in November 1803.
+It was mined there, as early as 1805.
+A short-lived underground coal mine, the Lowland Coal Mine, was developed on the 'Lowlands' property, in 1840, but it had ailed in 1842.